sdsc-hpc-training-org/satellite-expanse/README.md

 # Deploy

-The mkdeployment script will turn the current repo into a production deployment, suitable for `/var/www/satellite`.
+The mkdeployment script will produce a production deployment in a directory called 'deployment', suitable for `/var/www/satellite`.
 This means:
-1. Init and update submodule, in case someone forgot to do that.
+1. Init and update submodule (with latest changes), in case someone forgot to do that.
-2. Remove .git directories.
+2. Create `deployment` directory.
-3. Merge upstream and customizations.
+3. Merge upstream and customizations in `deployment`.
+4. Set ownership if root.
+5. Create empty state database in `deployment/var`.
-4. Set permissions.
+6. Set permissions.